philipuriarte/philipuriarte/README.md

 <p align="center">
   A 3rd-year Computer Science Student at De La Salle University - Dasmariñas <br>
-  I'm aspring to become a Game/Application Developer
+  and aspring to become a Game/Application Developer
 </p>

 <p align='center'>